fmreina/INE5426-P2/README.md

 * After calling the make file it will create a runnable "dothething".
 Call ./dothething to execute.
 A user can type oor insert some sample code writen on this language and press ctrl + d to end the execution and see the output of the compiler processing.

-* The output is guiven in Portuguese.
+* The output is given in Portuguese.

 ####Files:
 * ast.cpp & ast.h: C++ Abstract Syntax Tree definitions and methods